phone with solar panels

 How does a solar monitor work?

 Solar monitors measure the performance of solar panels and report real-time data to help keep track of any changes and alert home or business owners to any potential issues with their solar system.
-The monitoring system will measure energy consumption, solar electricity production, grid imports and exports, and, if you also have a solar battery installed, its available charge and discharge power.
+A solar monitoring system will measure energy consumption, electricity production, grid imports and exports, and, if you also have a solar battery installed and its available charge and discharge power.

-Some monitoring systems can tell you if a single micro-inverter fails or compare solar feed-in tariffs and alert you if there is a better option available.
+Some monitoring systems can tell you if a single micro-inverter fails or can compare solar feed-in tariffs and alert you if there’s a better option available.
 This information can be accessed using your computer, tablet or phone depending on whether the monitoring system uses online software or an app.

 Features that may be accessible through your monitoring app or online software include:

 This information is designed to help customers make changes accordingly, whether it’s to get something fixed in a timely manner or change their usage to make better use of the energy generated by your system.
-A good solar monitor will also be able to tell you what your standby energy usage rate is so you can identify how much power is being used and take steps to reduce this.
+A good solar monitoring system will also be able to tell you what your standby energy usage rate is, so you can identify how much power is being used and take steps to reduce it.

 How much does solar monitoring cost?